Skip to main content

 • Watch these tables book out every Friday and Saturday

-When we tested this concept, our "warm zone" tables near the fireplace consistently spent £5-8 more per head than standard seating.
-With average spend at £25, pushing that to £30-33 on just your best eight tables adds up fast.
+When we tested this concept, our "warm zone" tables near the fireplace consistently spent more per head than standard seating.
+The uplift on your best tables adds up fast.

 Action Steps: